-Configuration using CRDs
+Configuration Using CRDs

 You can create your own policies and apply them for either all or specific ingress rules, set exceptions and other advanced options using K8S native declarative configuration.